ali-aljufairi/nvim/README.md

-# kickstart.nvim
+# Ali's Neovim Configuration

 ## Introduction

-A starting point for Neovim that is:

-* Small
-* Single-file
-* Completely Documented
+A personal Neovim configuration based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), customized with additional plugins and settings.

+This configuration is:

+* Based on kickstart.nvim as a starting point
+* Extended with custom plugins via vim-plug and Lazy
+* Configured for personal use

-**NOT** a Neovim distribution, but instead a starting point for your configuration.
+**NOT** a Neovim distribution, but a customized configuration for productivity.

+## Features

+This configuration includes:

+* **Plugin Management**: Uses Lazy.nvim for modern plugin management, with some additional plugins via vim-plug
+* **Language Support**: Basic support for multiple languages with LSP, treesitter, and linting
+* **Navigation**: EasyMotion for fast navigation, quick-scope for highlighting
+* **Editing**: Commentary for commenting, speeddating for date incrementing, repeat for repeating actions
+* **UI Enhancements**: Illuminate for highlighting, context-commentstring for smart comments
+* **Custom Plugins**: Additional custom Lua plugins in `lua/custom/plugins/`

 ## Installation